mkdocs/mkdocs/docs/user-guide/configuration.md

 ```

 Note that a colon (`:`) must follow the extension name (`toc`) and then on a new
-line the option name and value must be indented and seperated by a colon.
+line the option name and value must be indented and separated by a colon.
 If you
-would like to define multipe options for a single extension, each option must be
+would like to define multiple options for a single extension, each option must be
-defined on a seperate line:
+defined on a separate line:

 ```yaml
 markdown_extensions: